Sylvia Chang: Career

 Chang is also a singer and her music has become popular in karaoke, where her song "The Cost of Love" is commonly sung.

-In the 1980s, Chang's second film to direct, Passion, which she wrote and also starred in, won the Hong Kong Film Award for Best Actress.
-She has stated, "I had never went to any school as a director or a filmmaker, so all my film education actually was from the set".
+In the 1980s, the second film Chang directed, Passion, which she wrote and also starred in, won the Hong Kong Film Award for Best Actress.
+She has stated, "I never went to any school as a director or a filmmaker, so all my film education actually was from the set".

-For a time, Chang was the head producer of New Cinema City in Taiwan, but left a few years after joining.
-In 20 30 40, she played the 40-year-old woman protagonist, wrote and directed it.
+For a time, Chang was the head producer of New Cinema City in Taiwan, but she left a few years after joining.
+For 20 30 40, she not only played the 40-year-old woman protagonist but also wrote and directed it.

+In 1992, she served as a jury member at the 42nd Berlin International Film Festival.

+In August 2010, Chang joined the board of the Hong Kong International Film Festival Society as its vice-chair.

+In June 2018, she was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+In the same year, she served as a jury member at the 75th Venice International Film Festival.

 Critical reception

-Chang once said of her films that, "I've always felt that animation or special effects shouldn't just be limited to science-fiction films and their ilk.
+Chang once said of her films that "I've always felt that animation or special effects shouldn't just be limited to science-fiction films and their ilk.
 Dramas can also play around with them".
-One critic wrote of her, that "In an industry that kisses young actresses with celebrity, then swallows them and spits them out, Chang has a sequoia's longevity.
-She is the only Hong Kong actress of her generation—the early '70s—to keep starring in movies".
+One critic wrote of her: "In an industry that kisses young actresses with celebrity, then swallows them and spits them out, Chang has a sequoia's longevity.
+She is the only Hong Kong actress of her generation -— the early '70s —-to keep starring in movies".

-Chang's films have been accepted into the London and Toronto International film Festivals.
-She has served on the jury for the Berlin Film Festival.
-She also holds the record for the most nominations for Hong Kong Film Award for Best Actress, with nine nominations and 2 wins.
+Chang's films have been selected to screen at the BFI London Film Festival, Toronto International Film Festival, Busan International Film Festival, and Tokyo Filmex.
+She has served as a jury member at the Berlin International Film Festival, as well as the Venice Film Festival.
+She also holds the record for the most nominations for the Hong Kong Film Award for Best Actress, with ten nominations and two wins.

+At the 49th Toronto International Film Festival, Chang received an honourable mention from the Platform Prize jury for her performance in the film Daughter's Daughter—the first time in the history of the award that the Platform jury has recognized an individual performer.
+The film also earned Chang a nomination for Best Leading Actress at the 61st Golden Horse Awards.

 Personal life

 Chang married Hong Kong-based journalist Bob Liu in 1979.
 They divorced in 1984.
-Chang married Taiwanese businessman Billy Wang Jing-xiong in 1991 and they have one son, Oscar.
+Chang married Taiwanese businessman Billy Wang Jing-xiong in 1991, and they have one son, Oscar.
 She also has two stepsons.

 In July 2000, Chang's nine-year-old son Oscar was kidnapped and held for a ransom of HK $15 million.
 The police found him after a few days, safe, and arrested the kidnappers.
 Chang stated, "With your life, you have to move on, there's no other choice; so, out of no choice, then, it's a matter of your attitude".